jewettaij/visfd/doc/doc_filter_mrc.md

 within narrow confined spaces can be detected accurately and without penalty.)
 Masks can also be used to give some voxels more consideration than others during the blurring (filtering) process.
 (A.K.A. "weighting".)
-You can use a mask to to apply a filter to an image whose boundaries are smooth and gradual as opposed to jagged and rectangular,
+In this way, you can use a mask to to apply a filter to an image whose boundaries are smooth and gradual as opposed to jagged and rectangular,